kyenos/dropstash/README.md

  remove              Remove a stash or file from the system.
 Removing a stash takes all
                      the related files with it.
 ```
 On first start, dropstash will create the stash and configuration files in ~/.dropstash.
-It will then warn you that you haven't supplied anywhere for it to montior so it will exit.
+It will then warn you that you haven't supplied anywhere for it to monitor so it will exit.
 Edit the ~/.dropstash/config file it should like something like this:

 ```
  {